A Gift from the Integration of Discriminative and Diffusion-based Generative Learning: Boundary Refinement Remote Sensing Semantic Segmentation: Introduction

-In summary, discriminative learning excels at capturing low-frequency large-scale semantic features but struggles with accurately learn high-frequency boundary features; conversely, diffusion generative learning can effectively capture high-frequency boundary features but lacks accuracy in inferring semantic features.
-Based on the above analysis and observations, we propose the Integration of Discriminative and diffusion-based Generative learning for Boundary Refinement (IDGBR) framework, which includes a diffusion generative model, a discriminative model, and a conditional guidance network.
+In summary, discriminative learning excels at capturing low-frequency large-scale semantic features but struggles to accurately learn high-frequency features; conversely, diffusion generative learning can effectively capture high-frequency features but lacks accuracy in inferring semantic features.
+The high-frequency information in images consists of multiple components, such as noise and object boundaries.
+In contrast, manually annotated semantic segmentation maps are generally free from image noise, and their high-frequency information is primarily concentrated in semantic boundary regions.
+Based on this analysis and observation, we propose the Integration of Discriminative and diffusion-based Generative learning for Boundary Refinement (IDGBR) framework, which learns the annotation patterns in boundary regions from manually labeled segmentation maps.
+The framework comprises a diffusion generative model, a discriminative model, and a conditional guidance network.
 First, to ensure semantic accuracy of the overall segmentation, IDGBR uses coarse segmentation results predicted by a discriminative model as semantic guidance conditions for diffusion generative learning.
 Although these coarse segmentation results have inaccurate boundary regions, they provide reliable semantic information for interior regions.
-Second, IDGBR learns joint guidance representations from coarse segmentation results and remote sensing images through a conditional guidance network, which are input to the diffusion generative model via residual connections, promoting more accurate inference of semantic features and boundary features by the generative model.
-Finally, we also use a simple regularization technique that explicitly aligns diffusion generative representations with joint guidance representations at intermediate network layers, greatly improving the training efficiency of diffusion generative semantic segmentation.
+Second, IDGBR captures joint representations from coarse segmentation maps and remote sensing images via a conditional guidance network.
+These representations are subsequently integrated into the diffusion model through residual connections to enhance semantic and boundary fidelity.
+Finally, we introduce a simple regularization technique that leverages guidance from a pre-trained representation model to explicitly align intermediate generative features.
+This technique is designed to mitigate initial training instability and to promote the intrinsic coherence of the semantic feature space.

+Notably, current mainstream semantic segmentation evaluation metrics (e.g., mIoU and F1-score) struggle to effectively assess the precision and structural integrity of predictions in boundary regions.
+Their fundamental limitation lies in the reliance on pixel-level statistics, which neither account for spatial dependencies between pixels nor distinguish the varying importance of prediction errors between interior and boundary regions.
+Consequently, traditional metrics often fail to intuitively reflect substantive improvements in repairing boundary discontinuities, correcting boundary displacements, and sharpening blurred transitions.
+To overcome this evaluation limitation, we introduce the boundary-sensitive evaluation metric, Weighted F-measure (WFm)~\cite{margolinHowEvaluateForeground2014}.
+By incorporating a spatially sensitive weighting mechanism, this metric enables a more accurate and targeted quantification of performance gains in terms of boundary fidelity.